Looking for winter vacation ideas? Winter in Niagara falls is a magical, bucket list worthy experience!

-As you can imagine, an area as unique as Niagara Falls has a fascinating backstory!
-And there are plenty of places to explore the region’s history, both nearby and further afield.
+As you can imagine, an area this unique has a fascinating backstory!
+And there are plenty of places to explore the region's history, both nearby and further afield.
 Here are a few ideas to help you started planning:

-- Niagara Falls History Museum (Canada) – This museum covers a wide range of topics relating to the area, including the War of 1812.
-You’ll also learn about the Niagara Falls community, including its people, culture, geology, social life, industry, and the dare devils who’ve attempted to conquer the falls.
+- Niagara Falls History Museum (Canada) - This museum covers a wide range of topics relating to the area, including the War of 1812.
+You'll also learn about the local community, including its people, culture, geology, social life, industry, and the dare devils who've attempted to conquer the falls.

 - Old Fort Erie (Canada) - Step back in time at this fort which was the site of an ancient flint quarry, a base for British troops during the American Revolution, the Underground Railroad's major crossing point into Canada, and more.